All blog articles

 This articles explains how Nordoon integrates natively with SAP Business Technology Platform (BTP) Integration Suite to automate purchase order confirmation processing.

-Nordoon, the agentic AI platform for supply chain automation, equips organizations with AI Agents that transform back-office operations by replicating, expanding, and consolidating day-to-day processes while structuring and cleaning data on the go.
+Nordoon, the agentic AI platform for supply chain automation, equips organizations with AI Agents that transform back-office operations by replicating, expanding, and consolidating day-to-day processes while structuring and cleaning data at each stage.
 SAP BTP Integration Suite ensures these workflows are connected, governed, and extensible across the SAP landscape.

 Here are the 6 aspects of the integration that we are going to further explain in order to illustrate a production-ready, working integration (not a theoretical architecture).